-424.105 The licensing of a foster home by the licensing authority does not obligate the agency which provides child welfare services to support the foster home financially nor obligate the agency which provides child welfare services to place any certain number of children in the foster home.
-The licensing of a foster home means only that the licensing authority has evaluated the family, [physical plant] home, property and services, and has determined that the foster home is in compliance with licensing requirements.
+NAC 424.105 Effect of licensing.
+(NRS 424.020) The licensing of a foster home by the licensing authority does not obligate the agency which provides child welfare services to support the foster home financially nor obligate the agency which provides child welfare services to place any certain number of children in the foster home.
+The licensing of a foster home means only that the licensing authority has evaluated the family, home, property and services, and has determined that the foster home is in compliance with licensing requirements.